tc80/panopto-scraper/README.md

 python3 scraper.py "https://st-andrews.cloud.panopto.eu/Panopto/Pages/Sessions/List.aspx#folderID=%224e1b0a53-e3da-4240-8cae-ud0870a9uc6d%22&maxResults=250"
 ```

-Once the program starts, you simply need to login to Panopto in the Chrome window that opens and then press enter in the program.
+Once the program starts, you simply need to login to Panopto in the Chrome window that opens and then press `enter` to notify the program to continue.
+Only the results displayed on the first page of the folder will be scraped.